Oral thrush is an infection in your mouth usually caused by a fungus (yeast) called Candida albicans. It is usually harmless.

 - difficulty eating and drinking

-- an unpleasant taste in your mouth.
+- a bad taste in your mouth.

 If you are breastfeeding and your baby has oral thrush, both you and your baby can have symptoms.